SU-SWS/template_warehouse/jira_templates_md/sws_a11y_support.md

-Use this to create a story ticket for support with maintaining accessible content.
+Use this template to create a story ticket for support with maintaining accessible content.

 This template is located in the [SU-SWS/template_warehouse](https://github.com/SU-SWS/template_warehouse) on Github.

 **Ticket naming**: A11y: [project_name] Accessibility support

 Thank you for taking the time to fill this out.
 It provides needed context.
 You can delete these instructions.

+---

 ## Level of SWS support:
 Note that all sites have Siteimprove monitoring.